How does it work

 The compile time part

-next-yak uses an SWC plugin and an additional webpack loader to transform your code.
-The plugin is responsible for transforming the usages of the tagged template literals (like styled and css), while the loader reads the results from the plugin, resolves cross module dependencies and writes the finished css in a css-modules file.
+next-yak uses a Rust-based SWC plugin and a bundler-specific loader to transform your code.
+The SWC plugin transforms the tagged template literals (like styled and css) and extracts CSS, while the loader resolves cross-module dependencies and delivers the CSS through the bundler's native CSS pipeline.

 The SWC plugin